sulu/sulu-standard/README.md

 </VirtualHost>
 ```

+An Extended Example can be found [here](https://github.com/sulu-cmf/docs/blob/master/developer-documentation/000-foundation/vhost.md) for Apache and Nginx.

 Of course you also have to make sure that your webserver user has permission
 to access your installation folder.
 Don't forget to include `sulu.lo` in your
 hosts-file, if you want to use Sulu on a local machine.